-The Ephraim Mogale Local Municipality is a rural town with a population of over 127168, incorporating 33,936 households according to the latest Household Survey 2016 which also reflected a youthful population with significant unemployment and poverty levels.
+The Ephraim Mogale Local Municipality is a rural town with a population of over 127168, incorporating 33,936 households according to the available statistics from the last Household Survey conducted in 2016 which also reflected a youthful population with significant unemployment and poverty levels.
 The Ephraim Mogale Local Municipality is the second smallest of the five local municipalities within the Sekhukhune District Municipality frontiers.
 Ephraim Mogale Local Municipality constitutes 14.4% of the area with 1911.07 square kilometres and sub-divided into 16 wards.
 Land ownership is mostly traditional and the municipality is predominantly rural with about 56 settlements, most of which are villages.